joaoflaviosantos/scrapping-with-node/amazon-scraping-with-crawlee/README.md

 ## Testing this code

-Install [Node.js](https://nodejs.org/) and run this code on terminal.
+Install [Node.js](https://nodejs.org/) and run this command on terminal.

 ```node
 yarn start